OutSorcerer/evgeniymamchenko.com/_posts/2017-09-05-Why-eidos-ml.md

 ### Status

-Currently library is an early development stage and suggested use-cases are participation in competitions like [Kaggle](https://www.kaggle.com/) and learning and experimenting with ML algorithms.
+Currently the library is in the early development stage and the suggested use-cases are participation in competitions like [Kaggle](https://www.kaggle.com/) or learning and experimenting with ML algorithms.

 There **will** be breaking changes.
 But after the release of 1.0 it will be stable and suitable for production for small-scale problems (that fit to a single machine's memory).